SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/manage-bounces.md

 ## Blocked email addresses

-Email addresses that have been returned due to permanent errors or have bounced several times will be automatically blocked and will also be skipped in future mailings.
+Email addresses that have been returned due to permanent errors or have bounced several times are automatically blocked and will be skipped in future mailings.

 > [!NOTE]
 > If an email bounces more then 5 times, it is automatically blocked.
 You can adjust this setting in the global preference **Number of accepted bounces before email address is disabled** in SuperOffice Settings and Maintenance.